-The previous section described the core problem with Section 1500: it may cause plaintiffs who have multiple claims against the United States arising from a single incident to lose meritorious claims simply by bringing each claim to the court in which it is cognizable.
-But Section 1500 causes other problems, too.
-Combined with its torturous history of judicial interpretation, the statute causes a series of complexities that exacerbate the basic problem.
-As this section shows, Section 1500, as applied to the various permutations of cases that can arise, yields results that are bizarre and unfair.
+But in fact the problems with Section 1500 are much worse than that.
+The statute, combined causes other problems, too.
+Combined with its torturous history of judicial interpretation, has created the statute causes a series of complexities that exacerbate the basic problem.- As this section shows, Section 1500, as applied to the various permutations of cases that can arise, yields results that are bizarre and unfair.

-\boldsymbol{A} .
-The Determinative Role of Timing in Section 1500's Application
+A. The Determinative Role of Timing in Section 1500's Application

-As noted above, Section 1500 may oust the CFC of jurisdiction if a plaintiff files claims arising out of a single incident in multiple courts.
-But, curiously, current law permits a "workaround," which enables plaintiffs with multiple claims against the United States to pursue all such claims, provided they file them in the right order.
-The availability of this work-around-to those able to find it-makes Section 1500's application all the more illogical.
+As noted above, Section 1500 may oust the CFC of jurisdiction if a plaintiff files claims arising out of a single incident in multiple courts. -But, curiously, current law permits a "workaround," which enables plaintiffs with multiple claims against the United States to pursue all such claims, provided they file them in the right order. -The availability of this work-around-to those able to find it-makes Section 1500's application all the more illogical.